Literature and recording-analysis cutoff: 11 July 2026.

 The golden ratio $\varphi$ appears as the limit of consecutive Fibonacci ratios:

-That property has a physical consequence.
-In botanical phyllotaxis — the arrangement of leaves, seeds, and petals on plants — structures that grow by adding new elements at a fixed angular increment will pack most efficiently when that increment is as far as possible from any rational fraction of a full rotation.
-The optimal angle is:
+Related mathematics appears in models of botanical phyllotaxis — the arrangement of leaves, seeds, and petals on plants — structures that grow by adding new elements at a fixed angular increment can distribute them evenly when that increment avoids low-denominator rational fractions.
+A common idealised model uses the golden angle:

 The golden spiral — the logarithmic spiral whose growth factor per quarter turn is $\varphi$ — is the visual representation of this: it is self-similar, expanding without bound while maintaining constant proportionality.